cgrates/cgrates/docs/tut_opensips_installs.rst

  apt-get update
  sudo apt-get install opensips opensips-mysql-module opensips-cgrates-module opensips-cli

-Once installed we proceed with loading the configuration out of specific tutorial cases bellow.
+After the installation is complete, we will proceed to load the configuration based on the specific tutorial case provided in the subsequent section.

 .. _OpenSIPS: https://opensips.org/